-Limited infrastructure for pollution management and prevention is a key reason why garbage is found strewn in places, plastic litter gets into the sea, or wastewater is not treated before being discharged.
+Limited infrastructure for pollution management and prevention is a key reason why garbage is found in the environment and plastic litter gets into the sea, or wastewater is not treated before being discharged.
 Circular approaches to minimize waste must be coupled, especially in the short term, with good waste collection, segregation, and disposal systems along with support to service and maintain waste infrastructure.
-While inroads are expanding across the globe, many countries still have limited access to the technologies for clean energy, e-mobility, water-saving irrigation systems, waste recycling, wastewater treatment, and ecosystem restoration.
-The maintenance and renovation of existing infrastructure and the value of nature-based solutions (e.g. wetlands for water purification) is often missed when assessing the economics of new projects.
-Further awareness raising is necessary.
+While inroads are expanding across the globe, in the short to medium term, many countries still have limited access to the technologies for clean energy, e-mobility, water-saving irrigation systems, waste recycling, wastewater treatment, and ecosystem restoration.
+The maintenance and renovation of existing infrastructure and the value of nature-based solutions (e.g., wetlands for water purification) is often missed when assessing the economics of new projects.
 The Climate Technology Centre and Network, the International Environmental Technology Center, and other entities can facilitate choices of, and access to appropriate, publicly available technologies.
-UN Environment and Trade Hub also supports trade in clean technology and innovative solutions to pollution.
+UN Environment Programme's Environment and Trade Hub also supports trade in clean technology and innovative solutions to pollution.